alsm6169/docker-learn/README.md

-# Learn from scratch: Docker + Airflow application to fetch daily stock price
+# Learn from scratch: Building Docker + Airflow application to fetch daily stock price
 These are series of chapters to help you build your hands-on docker knowledge from scratch to a full-fledged application that uses airflow + mysql database to fetch daily end of day stock price and store it in MySQL database.